tvsnarayana/tech-interview-handbook/front-end/css.md

 In the cases of equal specificity: the latest rule is the one that counts.
 If you have written the same rule into your style sheet (regardless of internal or external) twice, then the lower rule in your style sheet is closer to the element to be styled, it is deemed to be more specific and therefore will be applied.

+I would write CSS rules with low specificity so that they can be easily overridden if necessary.
+When writing CSS UI component library code, it is important that they have low specificities so that users of the library can override them without using too complicated CSS rules just for the sake of increasing specificity or resorting to `!important`.

 ###### References

 - https://www.smashingmagazine.com/2007/07/css-specificity-things-you-should-know/